miseEnPlace-i/lapr2/docs/SprintD/US06/US06_RecordDailyVaccinated.md

 # 5. Construction (Implementation)

-_In this section, it is suggested to provide, if necessary, some evidence that the construction/implementation is in accordance with the previously carried out design.
+_In this section, it is suggested to provide, if necessary, some evidence that thye construction/implementation is in accordance with the previously carried out design.
 Furthermore, it is recommeded to mention/describe the existence of other relevant (e.g. configuration) files and highlight relevant commits._

 _It is also recommended to organize this content by subsections._

 # 6. Integration and Demo

-_In this section, it is suggested to describe the efforts made to integrate this functionality with the other features of the system._

 # 7. Observations

-_In this section, it is suggested to present a critical perspective on the developed work, pointing, for example, to other alternatives and or future related work._
+The properties defined in the Sequence Diagram can be changed by the administrator.